colbyfayock/hippify/README.md

 If it's relative pathing, this will automatically swap to your @2x image after a test to make sure it exists.

-If your file is remote or would prefer to specify your replacement image path, add attribute data-hippi-src="path-to-image/image@2x.jpg" to your image tag
+If your files are remote or would prefer to specify your replacement image path, add attribute data-hippi-src="path-to-image/image@2x.jpg" to your image tag

 ```html
 <img class="hippify" src="image.jpg" data-hippi-src="path-to-image/image@2x.jpg" />
 ```

+Please note, if files are not relative, no check will be made to see if the file exists.

 Uses
 -------